stevenhiek/iFood-Campaign-Analytics/README.md

 ## Recommendations
 Based on the uncovered insights, the following recommendations have been provided:
 * With 55% of customers in the At-Risk and Lost segments, there is an **opportunity to diversify the customer portfolio by reactivating lapsed users and expanding engagement across underrepresented segments** through re-engagement campaigns, loyalty perks, or win-back offers.
-* **Target campaigns to the Loyal Customer segment featuring exclusive offers, referral incentives, and cross-sell opportunities** to effectively drive further growth and maximize return on investment, since this high-value segment drives 42% of revenue and maintains a low CPC of $6.29.
+* **Target campaigns to the Loyal Customer segment featuring exclusive offers, referral incentives, and cross-sell opportunities** to effectively drive further growth and maximize return on investment, since this high-value segment drives 42% of revenue and maintains a low CPC of $63.
-* **Personalize marketing campaigns by leveraging key demographic drivers on customer spend – higher income, absence of family, and older age (R² = 0.71)** – while avoiding the high CPC of $38.46 in Campaign 2 by optimizing messaging, audience selection, and channel use to reduce CPC and improve conversion.
+* **Personalize marketing campaigns by leveraging key demographic drivers on customer spend – higher income, absence of family, and older age (R² = 0.71)** – while avoiding the low ROI (0.5) of Campaign 2 and following the success of the high ROI (4.3) of Campaign 5 by optimizing messaging, audience selection, and channel use to reduce CPC and improve conversion.
 * Opportunity to capitalize on the 46% customer preference in purchasing through physical stores by **enhancing in-store marketing and visibility with targeted signage, displays, and location-based promotions.**

 ## Assumptions and Caveats